abingdonpta/abingdonpta/content/roles.md

 ## 💵 Fundraising Role Descriptions

-### 💸 Passive Fundraising Coordinator
+### 💸 Retail Rebates Coordinator

-The Passive Fundraising Coordinator identifies corporate rebate programs and subscribes the PTA to them.
-Some examples include Amazon Smile and Harris Teeter.
+The Retail Rebates Coordinator identifies corporate rebate programs and subscribes the PTA to them.
+Some examples include AmazonSmile and Harris Teeter.

 The Coordinator also works with the PTA communications team to publicize these programs.